eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

 with the Android toolchain.

 The [Universal Media Player][] is a much more elaborate sample, but depends on Ceylon 1.3.3, which is not yet released.
+The process of developing the example application is discussed in [this presentation][Android presentation].

 [DisplayingBitmaps]: https://github.com/gavinking/DisplayingBitmaps
 [Universal Media Player]: https://github.com/gavinking/UniversalMusicPlayer
 [Ceylon Gradle plugin for Android]: https://github.com/ceylon/ceylon-gradle-android
+[Android presentation]: /community/presentations/ceylon-on-android.pdf

 ## Examples of server-side Ceylon